11 Weather Terms And Phenomena You Should Know And Understand

 - The presence of tornadoes

 7. Dry Spell (As Opposed To A Drought)

 A dry spell can be defined as a sustained period of dry weather with lower water and soil moisture levels due to a lack of rainfall.
-A region with significant lower rainfall figures during its rainy season compared to that of previous seasons, can be regarded as experiencing a dry spell.
+A region with significant lower rainfall figures during its rainy season compared to previous seasons can be regarded as experiencing a dry spell.

-A dry spell should not be confused with a drought however.
-There is much debate and confusion about the difference between the two, and depending on which region you find yourself on the planet, definitions may vary.
+A dry spell should not be confused with a drought, however.
+There are much debate and confusion about the difference between the two, and depending on which region you find yourself on the planet, definitions may vary.

-In general, a dry spell do not last as long as a drought.
-Although it puts strain on natural resources, especially in the agricultural sector, it normally does not pose an immediate threat to human or animal life.
+In general, a dry spell does not last as long as a drought.
+Although it puts a strain on natural resources, especially in the agricultural sector, it normally does not pose an immediate threat to human or animal life.

 A drought, on the other hand, is a much serious condition with severe consequences.
 Probably the most important feature setting it apart from a dry spell is the length of time over which it occurs.